graziellecafe/graziellecafe/README.md

 ![](githubGrazi.png)

-### 🌼 WELCOME! 🌼
+Hi folks.

-Hello everybody!
-My name is Grazielle Café, 27 years old and I am from Brazil!
+My name is Grazielle Café, I'm 27 years old and I'm currently a development intern at dti digital.
+I am studying Electrical Engineering at UFOP and I am very interested in the Control and Automation area.
-I've been studying front-end and hope to become a developer in the near future!

-You can find me on [twitter](https://twitter.com/graziellecafe) and [instagram](https://www.instagram.com/grazielle.cafe/) 🌻 <br>
-If you want to see what I'm studying and others stuffs, here my [linkedin](https://www.linkedin.com/in/graziellecafe/).

-- 🌱 I’m currently learning HTML5, CSS3 and Javascript!
+- 🌱 I’m currently learning Javascript and Typescript
 - 📫 How to reach me: graziellecafe@gmail.com
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: i'm totally a dog person